Ajayjani8008/easy-pdf/storage/stucture document/TOOL_DEVELOPMENT_GUIDE.md

    - Handling user input validation
    - Edge case: Reset state when new file uploaded after completion

+4. **JPG to PDF** (`app/Services/JpgToPdf/JpgToPdfService.php`, `resources/views/tools/jpg-to-pdf.blade.php`)
+   - Multiple image upload pattern
+   - Image reordering functionality
+   - State reset when new images are added after conversion
+   - Re-conversion workflow: After download, show settings again for adjustment
+   - Settings persistence: Keep settings when resetting conversion state
+   - Edge case: Reset conversion state when new images added (even if conversion completed)
+   - Edge case: After download, allow re-conversion with different settings

 **Key patterns to observe:**
 - How state is reset when new files are uploaded
 - How errors are handled and displayed
 - How UI transitions between states (idle → ready → processing → completed)
 - How toast notifications are used
 - How file validation is implemented
+- How to allow re-conversion after download (JPG to PDF pattern)
+- How to reset conversion state when new files/images are added
+- How to preserve settings while resetting conversion state

 ### Example: Adding "PDF to Excel" Converter